Words with factor complexity $2n+1$ and minimal critical exponent: Word preliminaries

-Using standard methods, it can be shown that ${\mathbf G}$ has letter frequencies $\rho_0$, $\rho_1$, $\rho_2$, such that for any $\epsilon_1>0$ there is an $N_1$ such that if $u$ is a factor ${\mathbf G}$ of length at least $N_1$, then (For values of the $\rho_a$ see the entry for sequence A287104 in the Online Encyclopedia of Integer Sequences; the word ${\mathbf G}$ is a recoding of this sequence.)
+Using standard methods, it can be shown that ${\mathbf G}$ has letter frequencies.
+(For values of the $\rho_a$ see the entry for sequence \href{https://oeis.org/A287104}{A287104} in the On-Line Encyclopedia of Integer Sequences; the word ${\mathbf G}$ is a recoding of this sequence.)